PicnicSupermarket/localicious/README.md

 **Options**

 `--collections/-c` (required)
-- The collections, defined in the Localicipe, that should be included into the output.
+- The collections, defined in the Localicipe, that should be validated.

 `--required-languages/-l` (required)
 - The languages that are required in the provided Localicipe.